Marlamin/modern-map-making/docs/advanced/sandbox-setup.md

 ## Running the client
 - Double click "Arctium WoW Launcher.exe" (not WoW.exe!).
 For the first launch it might take a minute to show anything as it is downloading required files.
 - If it doesn't automatically log you in with the included `login.txt`, you can login manually with the account `arctium@arctium` and password `arctium`.
-- Select the "Internal" realm, create a character and log into the world as usual.
+- Select the realm, create a character and log into the world as usual.

 ## (Optional) Installing the hot-reload extension
 The hot-reloading extension DLL allows you to hot-reload changes between Noggit, the MapUpconverter and the client within a second after saving in Noggit ([example](https://marlam.in/u/Wow_YbGssG0xpd.mp4)).
 If you think this is useful for you, this might be something you want.

 > **Note:** This requires MapUpconverter 0.8.2 or newer.

+> **Note:** For Epsilon users, hot reloading is coming with the Shadowlands release.
+Do not attempt to use this with Epsilon.

 *Instructions coming soon.*